The continuous-time limit of quasi score-driven volatility models: Main results

 where

 which is an $l$-related constant, if it exists. \end{remark}

 In the case of $g=f$, the integral

 so that $\mb{E}[\nabla|\mathcal{F}]=0$ in the SD model, but it may not hold for many cases where $g\neq f$.
-On the other hand, the socre can be regarded as the innovation of the time-varying parameter, which should be ``fair'' in a certain sense.
-Therefore, assuming $\mb{E}[\nablaq|\mathcal{F}]=0$ is a slightly stronger but reasonable assumption we will employ, while also considering the case where $\mb{E}[\nablaq|\mathcal{F}]\neq0$.
+On the other hand, the score can be regarded as the innovation of the time-varying parameter, which should be ``fair'' in a certain sense.
+Therefore, we first consider the special case where $\mb{E}[\nablaq|\mathcal{F}]=0$, as the results in this case are relatively concise and the proof procedure is fundamental.
+Subsequently, we address the general case where $\mb{E}[\nablaq|\mathcal{F}]\neq 0$.